-London Patholo TEST SAMPLE REQUIREMENTS TURNAROUND TIME COMMENT For other sample types, please liaise with the laboratory.
+London Pathology TEST SAMPLE REQUIREMENTS TURNAROUND TIME COMMENT slides.
+Minimal tumour content of 5% is required for clonality studies.
+The tumour content and the amount of tissue to be cut must be assessed by a histopathologist prior to sending the sample.
+For other sample types, please liaise with the laboratory.
+IGH(V-J), IGK, IGK {de} and TCRG.
 Chimerism studies (including T cell lineage (CD3+) A minimum of 1ml peripheral blood or bone marrow in EDTA (lavender/purple top).
 Please note that samples must be received within 72 hours of collection for T-cell separation to be performed.
-For other sample types, please liaise 14 calendar days For the monitoring of bone marrow transplant patients.
-The proportion of donor DNA in post- transplant samples is detected by semiquantitative amplification of informative microsatellites in whole blood and T cell selected samples using PCR and fragment analysis.
-Pre-transplant donor and recipient samples must be provided alongside the first post- transplant sample.
-Repeat chimerism tests should not be requested until 14 days between tests have elapsed to ensure the result is useful and with the laboratory. meaningful in confirming relapse.
+For other sample types, please liaise with the laboratory.
+14 calendar days For the monitoring of bone marrow transplant patients.
+The proportion of donor DNA in post-transplant samples is detected by semiquantitative amplification of informative microsatellites in whole blood and T cell selected samples using PCR and fragment analysis.
+Pretransplant donor and recipient samples must be provided alongside the first post-transplant sample.
+Repeat chimerism tests should not be requested until 14 days between tests have elapsed to ensure the result is useful and meaningful in confirming relapse.
 Early testing may result in misleading results.
-Haematological malignancies - Whole genome sequencing For onward referral to GOSH the following is required: Patient choice consent form GMS test order form Appropriate germline sample Tumour sample For more information please liaise with the laboratory.
+Haematological malignancies - Whole genome sequencing For onward referral to GOSH the following is required: - Patient choice consent form - GMS test order form - Appropriate germline sample - Tumour sample For more information please liaise with the laboratory.
 42 calendar days For the detection of somatic and germline mutations and potential future biomarkers such as mutational signatures and tumour burden.
-Current eligibility: All patients (adult and paediatric) with acute leukaemia (includes acute myeloid leukaemia, acute lymphoblastic leukaemia and acute leukaemia of ambiguous lineage) at initial diagnosis and/or on relapse.
-Paediatric patients with any other type of haematological malignancy at diagnosis and relapse.
+Current eligibility: - All patients (adult and paediatric) with acute leukaemia (includes acute myeloid leukaemia, acute lymphoblastic leukaemia and acute leukaemia of ambiguous lineage) at initial diagnosis and/or on relapse.

+TEST SAMPLE REQUIREMENTS TURNAROUND TIME COMMENT Paediatric patients with any other type of haematological malignancy at diagnosis and relapse.
 Proven or Suspected Haematological Tumours Exhausted all Standard of Care Testing and Treatment.